shubhamchandak94/ProtographLDPC/usage.md

                         Received file containing one or more blocks (one per line).
   --output-file OUTPUT_FILE, -o OUTPUT_FILE
                         Output file to store decoded blocks (one per line).
+An additional output_file.unpunctured is generated when
+                        puncturing is used and contains all the codeword bits including punctured bits, to enable easy extraction of message bits from the codeword.
   --channel {misc,awgn,bsc}
                         Channel for computing LLR.
 Supported options: binary symmetric channel, additive white gaussian noise